 - 90% efficacy rate for AstraZeneca’s vaccine (not yet authorized for emergency use in U.S.)

-There are four primary tools in Missouri to find a vaccine close to you.
+There are two primary tools in Missouri to find a vaccine close to you.